Mission BBQ, 11000 Roosevelt Blvd., on Saturday honored two World War II veterans in celebration of their 97th birthdays.

 The event was organized by Mission BBQ community ambassador Shannon Sperduto.

 Warriors’ Watch Riders presented Jake and Frank with stars of an American flag and challenge coins.
-Members of Stars and Stripes, Bags and Pipes were on hand.
+Members of Stars and Stripes, Bars and Pipes were on hand.

 Boy Scout Troop 208 and Cup Scout Pack 802 presented Jake and Frank with birthday cards.